lsandini/cgmsim-site/docs/index.md

 # Welcome to the CGMSIM  v2.6  documentation

+##Announcement

+An important update is in the works.
+CGMSIM v3.0 is being ported to the Cloud, and soon there will be no need to install it locally anymore.
+You'll be able to sign in using an email and password, or using your Google or Fitbit credentials.
+Your personal physical activity data (steps and/or heartrate) will be downloaded from the Google Fit or Fitbit servers and they will impact your CGM curves.
+Some errors were found in CGMSIM v2.6 and they have been corrected in the new version already.
+So please be patient, the release will be announced on all major social media platorms in due time.

 Version 2.6 brings insulin **degludec (Tresiba®)** and **glargine U300 (Toujeo®)** as new long-acting insulin agonist options.
 Moreover, some **tolerance for spelling errors** was added.

 Version 2.5 includes **pseudo-random variability based on real time astronomical calculations !** [Read further here for details about the new feature.](model/random.md#astronomy).